ELeeAstro/mini_chem/README.md

 ### outputs_*

-Contains the outputs and plotting scripts for the 0D test code.
+Contains the outputs and plotting scripts for the 0D test code. comp_to_vulcan.py can be used to benchmark against vulcan 0D cases.

 ### chem_data